-TAI PAL is governed by a Board with a maximum of five directors of which three are appointed by the board of directors of Taxpayers Australia Limited and two are elected by the membership.
-Each board member's term of service is for four years (a two year term will be served by one of the two Board Directors elected in October 2016).
-No board member may serve more than two consecutive terms (or eight years).
+TAI PAL is governed by a Board of Directors; three are appointed by the Taxpayers Australia Limited Board and two are elected by TAI PAL’s membership.
+Each Director’s term of service is for four years.
+No Director may serve more than two consecutive terms (or eight years).
 The Board is governed by the Constitution of TAI PAL.

 TAI PAL has a suite of governance documents that members and the general public may access:

-TAI PAL by-law III (Continuing professional education) outlines the process of completing CPE as a TAI PAL member.
+TAI PAL By-Law III (Continuing Professional Education) outlines the process of completing CPE as a TAI PAL member.
 You may download the by-law here.
-There are special rules for people who are not able to complete the prescribed number of CPE hours.

 It should be noted that TAI PAL is unable to deliberate on disputes such as fees agreed between a client and a practitioner and matters relating to liens over property.
-Most other issues are able to be heard by the disciplinary committee should an investigation reveal that a TAI PAL member has a case to answer.
+Most other issues can be heard by the Ethics Committee should an investigation reveal that a TAI PAL member has a case to answer.

 In rare instances, the complainant could be referred to the TPB directly should the allegations against a particular registered tax agent be serious.

-TAI PAL is obliged under law to publish statistics of the frequency of complaints against members and the types of complaints that have been made.
-Relevant details are published in The Financial Report for 30 June each year.
+TAI PAL publishes statistics of the frequency of complaints against members and the types of complaints that have been made.
 TAI PAL will also ensure that findings of cases are published as disciplinary hearings are finalised.
 This practice aids in the transparency of the processes undertaken by TAI PAL.

-The Ethics Committee has the responsibility to determine all complaints in accordance with the rules set out in the Constitution of TAI Practitioners & Advisors Ltd. Please click here to see the complaints recorded and resolved by the Ethics Committee for the year ended 30th June 2018.
+The Ethics Committee has the responsibility to determine all complaints in accordance with the Constitution.
+Please click here to see any current complaints recorded and resolved by the Ethics Committee.